FelixOnline/v2/content/articles/2015-11-20-writing-as-a-release.md

 subtitle: >
   Writing it on paper can act as a stepping stone
 date: "2015-11-20 09:43:41 +0000"

 # Attributes from Felix Online V1
 id: "5763"
 old_path: /welfare/5763/writing-as-a-release
 aliases:
  - /welfare/5763/writing-as-a-release
+imported: true
+comments:
+ - The level of support for acotin on climate change is well within the zone in which major acotin has been taken on a lot of different issues I view the debates over the science like the debates over evolutionFive Books So some people are just a bit madPielke Jr Yes The debate on evolution is not an obstacle to getting good medical careFive Books And its not really a debate There are just some nuttersPielke Jr RightSo the skeptics are just some nutters InterestingpdvY8J  cevdducsonhb urlhttprvbvkgzxbwmqcomrvbvkgzxbwmqurl linkhttpoenwdzffelrccomoenwdzffelrclink httpfqcmuaejjxpwcomHello Web Admin I noticed that your OnPage SEO is is missing a few factors for one you do not use all three H tags in your post also I notice that you are not using bold or italics properly in your SEO optimization OnPage SEO means more now than ever since the new Google update Panda No longer are backlinks and simply pinging or sending out a RSS feed the key to getting Google Pa

 # Article Taxonomies
 categories:
  - welfare
 tags:
+authors:
+ - ygr12

+# Homepage control params
 headline: true
 featured: true